What is Plasma Skin Tightening?

 Plasma Skin Tightening is the only cosmetic treatment to use plasma to eliminate excess skin.
-Low risk, minimal downtime and more affordable than surgery.
-Plasma Skin Tightening is known for its success with non-surgical eyelift, skin tag removal, tummy tightening, stretch marks and so much more.
+The treatment is low risk, with minimal downtime and is more affordable than surgery.
+Plasma Skin Tightening is a “Soft Surgery” and is known for its success with non-surgical eyelifts, skin tag removal, tummy tightening, stretch marks and so much more.

-The term “Soft Surgery” is used to describe the treatment because it delivers results similar to surgery, with no scalpel, stitches or bandages and minimal downtime.
-A minimally invasive procedure with much lower risk and at a more affordable price than the actual surgery.
+The term “Soft Surgery” is used to describe the treatment because it delivers results similar to surgery, but with no scalpel, stitches or bandages and has minimal downtime.

 How Does Plasma Skin Tightening Work?

 The Plasma Skin Tightening method has many advantages over cosmetic surgery, which makes it an increasingly popular treatment.
-There is no cutting of the skin, which means that there are no stitches required, and clients can return to work much sooner.
+There is no cutting of the skin, which means that no stitches are required, and clients can return to work much sooner.

-Plasma Skin Tightening is a relatively new innovation in the beauty industry in North America but has been used for a number of years in Europe.
-The extremely accurate device works by utilizing the voltage in the air between its tip and the skin, to form a plasma charge.
+Plasma Skin Tightening is a relatively new innovation in the beauty industry in North America.
+The treatment has had much success for some years in Europe.
+The extremely accurate device works by utilizing the voltage in the air between the tip and the skin, to form a plasma charge.
 An electrical arc is created and instantly shrinks the targeted skin.
 The tissue retraction and tightening gives results that are comparable to invasive surgery.

 What Areas Can I Treat?

-Plasma Skin Tightening can treat a number of imperfections without any actual cutting of the skin.
-It can be used for:
+We can treat a number of imperfections without any actual cutting of the skin.
+It is useful for:

 - Eyelid Tightening, including lower eyelids and excess upper eyelid skin.